duong-dt/rmm2/README.md

 ```

 ## Tips

 1. Duplicating Mod Setups: If you're aiming to replicate a mod setup on a fresh installation:

 ```sh
 rmm -p ~/path-to-current-game export ~/modlist.txt rmm -p ~/path-to-new-game import ~/modlist.txt
 ```

 ## Contributing

 Passionate about RMM and have ideas to contribute?
 We're all ears!
-To maintain code quality, we kindly request that any code alterations be formatted using python-black.
-For more details, check our Contribution Guidelines.
+Pull-request are always welcome.

 ## License

 RMM is open-sourced under the GPLv3 License.
 Dive into the LICENSE file for thorough details.